kpsychas/word_etymologist/README.md

 Introduction
 ==

+This project provides a platform for training a Neural Network on classification of words based on their etymology.
+The Network can be trained interactively from command line or from a simple GUI or using a small dataset that distinguishes words between those of Greek and non Greek origin.

+Next we discuss the motivation the challenges associated with this problem, then the Design Decisions and finally how a classifier can be trained.

+Motivation
+==
 Etymology of words, if known, can help us learn a language faster and understand it better.
-To this end I wanted as a thought experiment to train a NN to classify words based on their etymology.
-Since this is a big undertaking
+Learning any etymology is a big undertaking so
-_Word Etymologist_ will not fulfill this promise exactly.
+_Word Etymologist_ partially fulfills this promise.
 For the time being it can be trained on recognising English words of Greek origin from a limited dataset or trained interactively to perform custom classification.

-Next we discuss the challenges associated with this problem, then the Design Decisions and finally how a classifier can be trained.
+An ideal fully featured solution should consist of a web service in which the user can do the following.
+- Contribute data for classification
+- Train different Neural Network models with data contributed by community or by themselves.
+- Use already trained models for prediction.

 Challenges
 ==